 Stage 4: CIQ and Customs Clearance

-Before the shipment reaches the port, CIQ inspection is conducted after arrival in China.
+CIQ inspection is conducted after shipment arrival into China.

 China Inspection and Quarantine